 Look out for the neon red pretzel along Crossley Street.
 One of Melbourne’s most beautiful boutique designers sits behind the baby-blue doorframe.
 Designed by Lucy Folk, custom-made cabinet handles and metallic plates create a bright, open space despite its small size.
 Browse through delicate corn chip or pretzel necklaces.

-Cocktails that run through the colours of the rainbow are hidden at Romeo Lane that inhabits the venue that was once Von Haus.
-An elegant menu of drinks and share-style tapas is served on deep timber.
-Cosy up on an intimate table with specials including burrata (fresh Italian cheese), wild board salami and the ‘champs fizz’ after dinner.
+Cocktails that run through the colours of the rainbow can be found at Romeo Lane, which inhabits the space that was once Von Haus.
+An elegant menu of drinks and share-style tapas is served on deep timber tables.
+Cosy up with specials including terrine, shaved meats and cheese..

-Expect plenty of ginger at Gingerboy.
 Inspired by vibrant, hawker-style markets, Gingerboy has positioned itself as a go-to dining destination on Melbourne’s laneway map.
-If it’s your first time, indulge in the banquet with barramundi dumplings swimmingly in yellow curry.
+If it’s your first time, indulge in the banquet.

 Be warned: you’re about to enter jewellery heaven.
 Bright, impeccably clean walls act as the platform at Gallery Funaki to showcase the finest European, Australian and New Zealand makers.
 Leading their field, Gallery Funaki host solo and curated group exhibitions throughout the year.